 13. Build fractions with bricks

-Get tutorial: Lego fraction activities
+Get tutorial: LEGO fraction activities

 14. Work with dominoes

 Each domino is basically its own fraction.
 Have students work with dominoes and whiteboards to create fraction addition, subtraction, multiplication, or division problems.
-Or, have students translate improper domino fractions into proper fractions.
+Or have students translate improper domino fractions into proper fractions.

-Get tutorial: domino fractions
+Get tutorial: Domino fractions

 15. Reinforce that fractions are not all the same

 An important thing for students to know about fractions is that two fractions are not the same amount.
 Like, two halves might not be the same, it depends on the size of the whole.
-Reinforce this by using Tupperware lids and caps to model different fractions and show students how fractions relate to quantity.
+Reinforce this by using plastic lids and caps to model different fractions and show students how fractions relate to quantity.

 Get tutorial: Fraction lids and caps activity